Cravath’s London Office Moves to 100 Cheapside

 Led by two former Commissioners of the Federal Trade Commission (FTC)–one of whom also served as U.S. Assistant Attorney General for Antitrust at the Department of Justice (DOJ)–Cravath’s highly regarded antitrust practice provides a wealth of experience and insight with respect to formulating global antitrust strategy, securing regulatory clearance for mergers and acquisitions, and bringing or defending against charges of anticompetitive behavior.
 Clients turn to Cravath for their most significant—and often unprecedented—antitrust concerns, and we have played a central role in industry‑shaping competition matters for decades.

-Our interdisciplinary antitrust team handles regulatory clearance for some of the world’s largest transactions, including in recent years advising on Anheuser‑Busch InBev’s $123 billion acquisition of SABMiller; British American Tobacco’s $97 billion merger with Reynolds American; Mylan’s $50 billion combination with Upjohn to form Viatris; and Afterpay’s $29 billion acquisition by Square.
+Our interdisciplinary antitrust team handles regulatory clearance for some of the world’s largest transactions, including advising on Anheuser‑Busch InBev’s $123 billion acquisition of SABMiller; British American Tobacco’s $97 billion merger with Reynolds American; Mylan’s $50 billion combination with Upjohn to form Viatris; and Cisco’s $28 billion acquisition of Splunk.
 We regularly interface with competition agencies in the United States and internationally, and we work closely with our clients to develop a deep understanding of their business.
 Our integrated approach positions us not only to provide the “answer,” but also to assist each client in finding the right and workable business solution.

 Complex antitrust litigation is a hallmark of Cravath’s practice, and we bring to bear courtroom excellence and government experience to deliver the most comprehensive, innovative and tactical antitrust advice to our clients around the world.
 We handle private antitrust litigation covering the entire spectrum, from managing class actions spread across the country to litigating individual actions in a single jurisdiction.
 Trained as generalists, our litigators see the broader picture and are able to navigate the intersection between antitrust law and other areas, including securities and intellectual property, to devise creative and holistic solutions.